Weather

 Transmit

 The Pixie transmitter is turned on when the power amplifier transistor, an NPN-series, is grounded by the key.
-When this happens, the oscillator sends the desired frequency through the buffer and into the power amplifier, which is then filtered by a band-specific LPF.
+When this happens, the oscillator sends the desired frequency through an NPN buffer stage and into the power amplifier, which is then filtered by a band-specific LPF.
 The transmission is a continuous wave, or CW, and the receiver is turned off.

 Pixies output at least 250mW, at most a solid watt.
 It all depends on the power transistor used.
 For example, you may get more power output by using a metal-cased 2N2222 than with a plastic-cased 2N2222 or the stock S8050, like what you get in the Chinese kits.
 More power can be achieved with an outboard amp, but you're more than likely better off with using the stock configuration with more voltage if the transistors can handle it.
 After all, where's the joy of oscillation if you're not QRP?
 Better yet, QRPp?